github/training-kit/_includes/tell-me-why/trouble-reset.md

 ## Important Reminder

- `reset` will change the commit history for your project which can cause problems for your collaborators if you have already pushed.
+ The `reset` command will change the commit history for your project which can cause problems for your collaborators if you have already pushed.
 Alternatively, `revert`, a command we use in other exercises, provides a non-destructive method to modify changes made to your repository and should be considered in place of reset when the commit(s) have already been pushed to the remote.